5 Towns to Visit ON the GOR in Australia

 During the day we walked down Gibson’s Steps and then visited Loch Ard Gorge, London Bridge, The Grotto, The Arch, and the Bay of Islands with a handy lunch break back in Port Campbell.

-Gibsons Steps leads to here!
+Gibson’s Steps leads to here!

-walking in Port Campbell National Park
+Walking in Port Campbell National Park

 The Great Ocean Road continues on and finishes at Port Fairy.
 We didn’t really explore the last section too much but did stop at Port Fairy for lunch.
-It was pouring with rain so could not explore more.
-Through the drizzle, it looked like a lovely historical fishing village.

-Organized tours to the Great Ocean Road
+Tours to the Great Ocean Road

 While we recommend road tripping the Great Ocean Road in your own vehicle, we understand this is not always possible.
 We recommend these tour options through our tour booking partner, Get Your Guide.

-Pin to share:
+Pin to share on Pinterest

 Tell us.
 What are some of your favourite towns along the Great Ocean Road?
+Let us know in the comments.

 You may also like